hobart logo

 It was late August when his content flow slowed to a drip.

 Lucas had abandoned his weekly streaming schedule.
 He broadcasted sporadically, sometimes in the afternoon, sometimes in the late evening.
 This lack of a regular timetable caused me to miss some of the livestreams.
 I was forced to watch an archived recording, whenever he got around to posting one.
 His interest in Luminous City also began to wane.
-It was now the lesser fantasy-sim game within a larger gaming rotation of mostly online shooters.
+It was now a lesser fantasy-sim within a larger rotation of mostly online shooters.
 When locked in a death-match, Lucas had no time for his subs.
 He just focused on killing his opponent.
 And staying alive.
 I tried to provide commentary on the action under my username Magus, already knowing I’d be ignored.

-Magus: it feels like Battle Royale games are the defining construct of our time, incorporating all of modernity’s fatalistic impulses: 100 players fight to the death, played on a gradually shrinking map, the sole survivor is the only winner.
+Magus: it feels like Battle Royale games are the defining construct of our time, incorporating all of modernity’s fatalistic impulses: 100 players fight to the death on a gradually shrinking map, the sole survivor is the only winner.
 And the arena is full of an unseen audience, all watching on their screens at home…

 My chat floated on screen.
 No response.
 “Sorry guys, can’t read right now.
 I’m getting sniped from behind.”
 The text faded away, revealing his low health bar.